George Washington Carver High School (Montgomery, Alabama)

 George Washington Carver High School is a public high school in Montgomery, Alabama.
 It is a part of the Montgomery Public Schools system.

-The groundbreaking for a new Carver High School was held April 2, 2008, at the construction site just off Oak Street across from the existing school.
+The groundbreaking for a new Carver High School building was held April 2, 2008, at the construction site just off Oak Street across from the existing school.
 Its design utilizes modern advances in architecture, construction and technology.
 The $36 million school is the first of six new schools scheduled in the first phase of the MPS building program.
 The Carver High School ribbon cutting ceremony was held in August 2010 with the school serving approximately 1,200 students.

 Carver serves residents of the main section of Maxwell Air Force Base.

 History

 George Washington Carver High School began in September 1949 as a vocational school to a majority black community.
 Clarence M. Dannelly, then superintendent of Montgomery Public Schools, held the ground breaking ceremony on Fairview Avenue on April 13, 1949.

 The school opened on January 4, 1949.
 At that time there were 24 classrooms, an office suite, and a lunchroom which also served as an auditorium.
 There were 875 students and 23 faculty members including principal, M. H. Griffin, a graduate of the University of Michigan.
 This connection is why Carver High School adopted the wolverine as its mascot.
 The curriculum consisted of the basic subjects and physical education.

 In subsequent years, Carver was expanded both physically and academically.
 Eight classrooms were added from 1951–1952.
 An elementary unit, consisting of 20 rooms and a gymnasium were added from 1952−1953.
 By 1959, the enrollment had increased to nearly 1,700 students and an 18-room extension was added.
 This extension consisted of science labs, home-making rooms, mechanic shops and workshops.

 In 1982, the Carver Creative and Performing Arts Center (CCPAC) was created.